ssrine/CPP00-CPP09/README.md

 ---

 ## C++ Standard Library (std)
+The Standard Template Library (STL) is a powerful part of the C++ Standard Library that provides generic algorithms and data structures.
+It consists of several components:
 ### IOStreams

 IOStreams furnish a comprehensive framework for handling input/output operations, encompassing console interactions and file manipulations.